Love As Proof For God: Where Is The Logic In Love?

 Now, again, this is on an instinctual level and can manifest itself in many different ways and it does manifest itself in different ways.
 But love’s source can always be boiled down to instinct which came from necessity.
 Of course, this is just one explanation and there is no consensus as of yet on the source of love, which means simply that this is something we don’t fully understand yet.

 This doesn’t mean we should jump to god as the explanation.
 Not all things can be explained logically at the moment, but that simply means that science hasn’t gotten that far yet.
 For instance, we do not know the size of the Universe.
 Some say it could be infinite, but we simply do not know because we do not have the tools to measure it yet.
 That doesn’t mean that it’s illogical and cannot be explained or knowable.
 It just means we have not figured it out yet.
 There was a time when the size of the earth was not known.
 Currently being unable to explain something logically, does not mean we will never be able to explain it logically.

-It is an awfully far reach to say, “we don’t know, therefore god”.
+It is an awfully far reach to say, “we don’t know, therefore god.”
 It’s actually pretty fucking insane to say that considering the sheer amount of shit we didn’t know in the past that we can fully and easily explain now.
-If you haven’t seen enough explained in our world to know that this god of the gaps argument is bordering on mental illness, then there is simply no debating with you.
-You’re an illiterate, impercipient fool who will soon be forgotten.
+If you haven’t seen enough explained in our world to know that this god of the gaps argument is crazy, then there is simply no debating with you.

 What’s your take on the god of the gaps argument?
 And do you believe everything can be explained logically, eventually?